 Designated Entity/Demand Designated Entity

 All assets and resources that receive Dispatch Instructions are required to have a DE/DDE with a registered physical location (dispatch location) to receive Dispatch Instructions from the ISO for the asset or resource.
 Each such asset or resource must be represented by a single dispatch location; however, more than one such asset or resource may be registered to the same dispatch location.
 An Electric Storage Facility must have a single dispatch location.
 A DE/DDE may register more than one dispatch location.
 Each DE/DDE must provide its dispatch services for a particular asset or resource from a single dispatch location and each dispatch location is the single point of contact to receive, acknowledge receipt, and implement ISO Dispatch Instructions for any given asset that it represents as the DE/DDE.
 The DE/DDE and Lead Market Participant are responsible for the installation and maintenance of the remote terminal unit (RTU) in accordance with ISO New England Operating Procedure No. 18, Metering and Telemetering Criteria.
 Each dispatch location must have its own telephone.
-The DDE is also responsible for mapping the DRR to an RTU.
+The DDE is also responsible for mapping the DRR or DRDERA to an RTU.

 Lead Load Asset owner